 Healthier Together's approach and investments are guided by five principles:

-- Focused geography — Three zip codes in West and Southwest Philadelphia (19104, 19139, 19143)
+- • West/Southwest Philadelphia focused — Concentrate efforts in three zip codes in West and Southwest Philadelphia (19104, 19139, 19143)

-- Community informed — Partner with residents and community organizations, including participation in oversight/governance meetings, and outreach for program development
+- • Community informed — Partner with residents and community organizations, including participation in oversight/governance meetings, and outreach for program development